hei-templates/hevs-typsttemplate-thesis/03-tail/glossary.typ

     (
       key: "scrum",
       short: "Scrum",
-      desc: [Scrum is an agile process framework for managing complex knowledge work, with an initial emphasis on software development, although it has been used in other fields and is slowly starting to be explored for other complex work, research and advanced technologies.],
-      //description: [Scrum is an agile process framework for managing complex knowledge work, with an initial emphasis on software development, although it has been used in other fields and is slowly starting to be explored for other complex work, research and advanced technologies.], ),
+      description: [Scrum is an agile process framework for managing complex knowledge work, with an initial emphasis on software development, although it has been used in other fields and is slowly starting to be explored for other complex work, research and advanced technologies.], ),
   ),
   // show all term even if they are not referenced, default to true